Nymphium/pnyao/README.md

 ![ui](doc/img/ui.png)

-Pnyao is a pdf management tool
+Pnyao is a pdf management tool and can manipulate from the Web UI.

-# usage[alpha versoin]
+# usage
 ## ready
 run server and go http://localhost:9000